Jamazi4/bimcat/notes.md

-no, in order to keep a clean route path I will do that as a separate route /libraries/composite/[compositeLibraryId]/[componentId] and just reuse the viewer.
+no, in order to keep a clean route path I will do that as a separate route /libraries/composite/[compositeLibraryId]/[componentId] and just reuse the viewer. that doesn't make any sense, instead I think it needs both [componentId] but nested in [libraryId]

+[ ]sort out the navigation to library and/or component from composite [ ]show if composite is private or not
+[ ]handle user changing library to private and removing someone from guests.
+[ ]pagination in libraries view
+[ ]sharing composite library
+[ ]history log